vinumeris/updatefx/README.md

 downloaded, thus, you can optionally decide to only show some kind of progress indicator if the amount of progress is changed.
 Finally the onSucceeded event can be used to run code when an update has been applied.
 The most useful thing to do here is place a small/subtle indicator that an update is available somewhere in your UI.
-Don't interrupt the user if at all possible.
+Don't interrupt the user if possible, as they may be getting work done.
 When clicked, offer to restart the app, which you can do by calling `UpdateFX.restartApp`.

 How to use: step 3
 ------------------

-Let's assume you have shipped the first version of your app using javapackager.
-You need to populate the directory on your server with updates.
-To do this, you use a tool called UFXPrepare.
-UFXPrepare calculates binary deltas between the JARs for each version of your app, then generates an index file that contains the URLs where the update files can be found and their hashes, then signs it.
-The resulting directory can be uploaded to any HTTP server.
-Note that the index file format has the ability to specify multiple URLs to store the actual updates, thus you can spread the files around insecure mirrors and rely on the signing of the index file itself for security, although SSL is still recommended.
-Amazon S3 is a good place to stick update deltas (it's free for reasonable amounts of usage).
+The final step is to use the UFXPrepare program.
+This does several things:

+1. It modifies JAR files to make them more amenable to delta encoded updates.
+Specifically it decompresses them and zeros out the timestamps in the JAR/ZIP metadata.
+2. It creates and loads a "wallet" file that contains your signing keys.
+3. It reads the different JARs corresponding to different versions of your app and calculates binary deltas between them, then signs a binary index file that contains URLs of the binary deltas.
+4. It extracts update description files from each JAR and includes the text into the index.

+Let's assume you have built a bundled jar of the first version of your app.

 Create a directory where you will work, and then create a subdirectory called builds.
-The first (shipping) version of your app should be called 1.jar and placed in this directory.
+The first version of your app should be called 1.jar and placed in this directory.
 The next version of your app should be called 2.jar and also placed in the builds directory (and so on).